 I learned the following about engine upgrades while writing this article:

 Stage I – upgrade air cleaner, exhaust and tune

 Stage II – upgrade internal cams and small changes to the pistons

 Stage III – upgrade to a more aggressive cam and larger pistons

 Stage IV – upgrade cams, cylinders, pistons and head work

-So what are you doing this winter season?
-Putting your baby to bed with a nice drink of fuel additive; giving her a facelift with new curves; or toning her up with a fresh engine rebuild?
+So how will your baby celebrate the New Year?
+In hibernation on a battery tender; getting a facelift with new curves; or toning her up with a fresh engine rebuild?
 Whatever you choose, know we are here to help!
-Peace Out, Reine